Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations: Method

 The above definition uses the moments of distribution of the Monte Carlo observables $O_m$ and $O_\psi$ in the effective \emph{classical} system.
 Alternatively, one could construct Binder ratio using the \emph{quantum} average of the high order moments of the order parameters.
 These definitions have similar asymptotic system size dependence.
 In particular, the crossing point analysis would asymptotically yield the same critical temperature although the value at the critical point may differ.

 $\theta$, the complex phase angle of $\psi$, contains important information about the magnetic order.
-Specifically, $\theta = n\pi/3$, $n = 0,1,2,\cdots 5$, in the $\sqrt{3}\times\sqrt{3}$ magnetic ground state (Fig.~\ref{fig:cartoon}c), whereas $\theta = n\pi/3 + \pi/6$ in the partially disordered state (Fig.~\ref{fig:cartoon}d).
+Specifically, $\theta = n\pi/3$, $n = 0,1,2,\cdots 5$, in the $\sqrt{3}\times\sqrt{3}$ magnetic ground state (Fig.~\ref{fig:cartoon}d), whereas $\theta = n\pi/3 + \pi/6$ in the partially disordered state (Fig.~\ref{fig:cartoon}e).
 We distinguish these two possibilities by using the anisotropy measure:

 In particular, the anisotropy measure approaches 1 and $-1$ in the $\sqrt{3}\times\sqrt{3}$ state and partially disordered state, respectively.